F‐1 STUDENT VISA

 J‐1 EXCHANGE VISITOR VISA

-All students are eligible for an F‐1 visa, as long as they have been admitted to a full‐time program of study, meet the English language requirement, and can show proof of funding for at least the first year of study.
+All students are eligible for an F‐1 visa, as long as they have been admitted to a full‐time program of study, meet the English language requirement, unless they are coming for an English Language program, and can show proof of funding for at least the first year of study.

 Eligible students are those who are supported substantially (at least 51%) through funding from the U.S. government, student’s home government, an international organization, the University, and possibly employer sponsorship.